 Sent from Chalmers Ardler Church, Dundee

-Located in Nairobi, Kenya, ABS is a ministry of Africa Inland Mission (AIM).
+Located in Nairobi, Kenya, ABS is a ministry of AIM.
 It exists to coordinate and provide essential support services to enhance the ministries of missionaries from AIM and several other like-minded organisations.

 AIM and ABS place high value on caring for missionaries to ensure they are thriving in their cross-cultural life and ministry.
 Having people specifically working to provide this care is vital.

-Sheona’s work with ABS is very varied, and she provides support for missionaries in a number of different areas.
-She provides administrative support and ensures that systems and processes are followed.
+Sheona’s work with ABS was very varied, and she provided support for missionaries in a number of different areas.
+She provided administrative support and ensuring that systems and processes were followed.

 Partner with Sheona